Great training, flexibility on when to start, and easily find guest players. That’s what our HS Player Pool (HSPP)

 The concept was first introduced in 2018-19 based on feedback from players/parents from past years, as well as observations and suggestions from our coaches on how to best manage our older teams.
-The feedback since then has been overwhelmingly positive from players, parents, and coaches.
+The feedback since then has been overwhelmingly positive from players, parents, and coaches, and we’ve continued to make small improvements each year.

 In general, it just means that from November through February we schedule training for the larger group (all HS-age boys or all HS-age girls) and split up into smaller groups at training if need be.
 And when it comes to officially dividing into teams, we wait until closer to when we’ll start playing games to create official rosters and player cards because we tend to add players as spring approaches.

-We know that some HS-age players want to jump back in to club soccer as soon as their HS season ends.
-We have training for them.
-Others want a break, and that’s ok too.
-Some want to train in Jan. & Feb., while others are busy with other sports or activities.
-In our experience, it can be difficult to get the right number of players to training and games (often too few, and sometimes too many), particularly when taking a team-centered approach.
+We know that some HS-age players want to jump back in to club soccer as soon as their HS season ends and continue to train through the winter months.
+So we offer training for those players.
+Others are playing other sports or just want a break, and that’s ok too.
+In our past experience, it was often difficult to get enough players from one team to training during the offseason, and that negatively impacted the training environment.

 However, if we instead focus on the player, and on each player’s development, the solution is easier.